andyzeng/visual-pushing-grasping/README.md

 ## Training

-To train a vanilla VPG policy from scratch in simulation, first start the simulation environment by running V-REP (navigate to your V-REP directory and run `./vrep.sh`).
+To train a regular VPG policy from scratch in simulation, first start the simulation environment by running V-REP (navigate to your V-REP directory and run `./vrep.sh`).
 From the main menu, select `File` > `Open scene...`, and open the file `visual-pushing-grasping/simulation/simulation.ttt`.
 Navigate to this repository and run the following:

 ```shell
 cd visual-pushing-grasping
 python main.py --is_sim --push_rewards --experience_replay --explore_rate_decay --save_visualizations
 ```

 Data collected from each training session (including RGB-D images, camera parameters, heightmaps, actions, rewards, model snapshots, visualizations, etc.) is saved into a directory in the `logs` folder.
-A training session can be resumed by running the following (which loads the latest model snapshot and transition history from the specified session directory):
+A training session can be resumed by adding the flags `--load_snapshot` and `--continue_logging`, which then loads the latest model snapshot specified by `--snapshot_file` and transition history from the session directory specified by `--logging_directory`:

 ```shell
 python main.py --is_sim --push_rewards --experience_replay --explore_rate_decay --save_visualizations \